gda-score/attacks/README.md

 # To Use

+To run the tools, you must first install the package `gda-score-code` (see README under `code` repository)

 This folder contains attacks as well as examples of how to design an attack.
 Best to just take one of the existing attacks as a template and work from there.
 The `examples` folder contains additional snippits of code showing how to use different aspects of the attack API (class `gdaAttack()`, class `gdaScores()` etc.)

 To run an attack, a `results` folder must be placed in the path where the attack is being executed.